viktorrn/viktorrn/README.md

   Lastly a poem from Big C

-  Oh JavaScript, you wily beast,
+  Oh JavaScript, you wily beast, <br>
-  With syntax quirks that never cease.
+  With syntax quirks that never cease. <br>
-  Your code, like pasta, twists and turns,
+  Your code, like pasta, twists and turns, <br>
   In spaghetti strands where logic burns.